Environmental Management

 If you suspect a pollution incident has occurred as a result of a council activity, please contact council immediately (24 hours a day, 7 days a week) on 02 4306 7900.

-Central Coast Council undertakes a large volume of infrastructure works throughout each year that have the potential to impact upon our local environment.
-Council is committed to protecting and enhancing our local environment throughout our infrastructure development process and has a robust system to assess potential environmental impacts during the planning phase of these operations and projects.
-Where significant environmental impacts are identified during the planning phase, a Review of Environmental Factors (REF) is undertaken to identify and evaluate these potential impacts.
-An REF is used by Council to make informed decisions such as:
+Central Coast Council undertakes a significant number of infrastructure projects each year, many of which have the potential to impact upon our local environment.
+Council is committed to protecting and enhancing our local environment throughout our infrastructure development process.
+To support this, Council has a comprehensive system in place to assess potential environmental impacts during the planning phase of these operations and projects.

-- How the activity should be carried out to minimise the impact on the environment.
+- How the activity can be managed to minimise environmental harm.

 - Environmental Assessment: Little Jilliby Bridge replacement - February 2023